Decriminalize Sex Work for Public Health

 ♦ Rhode Island inadvertently decriminalized indoor prostitution in 1980 in an attempt to make laws governing sex work more specific.
 In 2003 the loophole was noticed by lawmakers and indoor sex work was re-criminalized in 2009.
 A study published by the National Bureau of Economic Research found that during the six-year window of decriminalization, the number of rapes reported in Rhode Island diminished by 31 percent and the statewide incidence of gonorrhea diminished by 39 percent.3

-C. The same health and safety benefits of decriminalization are not observed under partial criminalization policies (also known as the Entrapment Model or the Nordic Model).4 The Northern Ireland Department of Justice released a report in 2019 analyzing three years of the impact of laws criminalizing clients of sex workers in Northern Ireland.
+C. The same health and safety benefits of decriminalization are not observed under Entrapment (Nordic Equality) Model policies.4 The Northern Ireland Department of Justice released a report in 2019 analyzing three years of the impact of laws criminalizing clients of sex workers in Northern Ireland.
 Key findings include:

 ♦ An analysis of 173,460 ads shows little effect on the supply of or demand for sex work.